Print This Page

 Program Prerequisites

-• Future career in primary care and urban health for all ages.
+• Firm commitment to a career in ambulatory primary care and urban health for all ages.

 • Medical student or graduate in good standing.
-Medical school graduates must not have graduated more than 3 years ago.
+Only MDs or DOs who have graduated within the past three years are eligible.

-• Successful completion of USMLE Step I. (We do not have a minimum score requirement.)
+• Passing USMLE Step I by date of submission of application (We do not have a minimum score requirement).

-• Completion of a sub-internship/acting internship in either medicine or pediatrics.
-(This does not need to be completed before you apply.)
+• Completion or plans for a sub-internship/acting internship in either medicine or pediatrics.
+This does not need to be completed before you apply.

 • We do not offer preliminary positions